awsdocs/amazon-ecs-developer-guide/doc_source/example_task_definitions.md

 # Example task definitions<a name="example_task_definitions"></a>

 This section provides some task definition examples that you can use to start creating your own task definitions\.
-For more information, see [Task definition parameters](task_definition_parameters.md) and [Creating a task definition](create-task-definition.md)\.
+For more information, see [Task definition parameters](task_definition_parameters.md) and [Creating a task definition using the new console](create-task-definition.md)\.

 For additional task definition examples, see [AWS Sample Task Definitions](https://github.com/aws-samples/aws-containers-task-definitions) on GitHub\.